benlue/soar/README.md

         console.log('The numeric ID of Scott Cooper is %d', psnID);
     });

+**Access Multiple Databases**

+If SOAR is configured to access multiple databases in an application, the database name should be prefixed to the vfile (so that SOAR could know which database it should talke to) as shown below:

+    var  options = {
+                entity: 'dbName.Person',
+                data: {name: 'Scott Cooper'}
+         };

 #### Update<a name="update"></a>
 Below is how you can update a table: